opengeospatial/MetOceanDWG/MetOceanDWG Projects/Authority Codes for CRS/Pole rotation.md

 1.16655	0.283179 0
 ```

+**Reminder:** input coordinates (or output coordinates in inverse operation)
-Reminder: despite the datum specified in command-line, above inputs are **not** WGS 84 coordinates.
+above are **not** WGS 1984 (EPSG:4326) geographic coordinates.
 They are closer to "International 1924" coordinates.
-See discussion about datum below.
+There is a potential difference of about 20 km in Central Germany.
 If desired, transformation from/to WGS 84 can be added using more PROJ parameters.
+See Apache SIS case below for more discussion on the impact of the datum on output coordinates.

 ## Apache SIS